FlexyProject/Curl/README.md

-# PHP5 Curl Client
+# A PHP7 Curl Client
-This is a PHP5.6 object-oriented wrapper of the [cURL extension](http://php.net/curl).
+This is a PHP7 object-oriented wrapper of the [cURL extension](http://php.net/curl).

 ## Installation
 ```shell